Office of Military Affairs

 Veteran’s Benefits

 Liberty University is approved to offer GI Bill® educational benefits by the Virginia State Approving Agency.
 These benefits include the Montgomery GI Bill (Active Duty/Selected Reserves), Survivors' and Dependents' Educational Assistance Program, as well as those who qualify for the Post-9/11 GI Bill and Veteran Readiness and Employment.
 Liberty University will allow students to participate in all aspects of their education without a penalty, assessment of late fees, denial of access to classes, libraries, or other institutional facilities, or require that an individual receiving Post-9/11 GI Bill or Veteran Readiness and Employment funding borrow additional funds due to an inability to meet financial obligation to the institution due to delayed disbursement of payment of these benefits.
-For students utilizing the Post-9/11 GI Bill or Veteran Readiness and Employment benefits, once documentation is received, a projected credit is placed on the student’s account for Financial Check-In.
-Students must complete Financial Check-In to secure their courses.
+For students utilizing the Post-9/11 GI Bill or Veteran Readiness and Employment benefits, once documentation is received, a projected credit is placed on the student’s account for Financial Check-In (FCI).
+Students must complete FCI to secure their courses.
 For students utilizing the Post-9/11 benefit, the required documentation will typically be a copy of their Certificate of Eligibility.
 If a student does not have a document from the VA with eligibility information, they may submit their application for VA education benefits along with the Eligibility Statement.
 For Veteran Readiness and Employment students, a 28-1905 is required to receive this projected credit.
 When veterans who are using the Post-9/11 benefit are close to exhausting entitlement, the third-party credit cannot be applied.
 These students will be given a special payment plan that will not require any payment until 90 days into the term.
 This will give time for all remaining entitlement payments to be received.
-The military payment plan is available through Financial Check-In for online students using Montgomery, Selected Reserve, and Survivors’ and Dependents’ GI Bill benefits.
+The military payment plans for residential and online students are available through FCI for online students using Montgomery, Selected Reserve, and Survivors’ and Dependents’ GI Bill benefits.
 Please note that this option will not be made available until after a VA document verifying the chapter of benefit being used is received by the Office of Military Affairs or until after the Office of Military Affairs has verified the student’s eligibility with the VA.
-The deferred payment plan is available through Financial Check-In for residential students using Montgomery, Selected Reserve, and Survivors’ and Dependents’ GI Bill benefits.
+The deferred payment plan is available through FCI for residential students using Montgomery, Selected Reserve, and Survivors’ and Dependents’ GI Bill benefits.
 Please note this option will not be made available until after a VA document verifying the chapter of benefit being used is received by the Office of Military Affairs or until after the Office of Military Affairs has verified the student’s eligibility with the VA.

 Students may find information on the general process and policies for using these benefits on our GI Bill webpage.